andersonopt/website/content/why-anderson.md

 ### You Ask, We Build

 Our users are key in our product development process.
 Virtually every feature in our platform has come from a customer request.

 {{< /column >}} {{< column >}} {{< icon "analysis.svg" "star icon" "bluecircle" >}}

 ### All Your Data In One Place

-Stop awkwardly managing piles of data from different sources, with different file types, in multiple applications.
-We load all of your data so that you access it in a single location along with all of our other tools.
+Collate data from different sources, file types, and applications into one tool for easy analysis.
+While our platform comes pre-loaded with key data needed for efficient siting, we can typically add custom layers if there's anything else you'd like to reference.

 {{< /column >}} {{< column >}} {{< icon "analysis-2.svg" "star icon" "bluecircle" >}}

 ### Tools You Can Actually Use

-With our software, you don't need a GIS wizard, modeling expert, or external consultant to site or accurately model projects.
-We provide high-end analytical tools through an approachable user interface that anyone can learn.
+Preform complex siting and GIS analysis without needing to be a GIS wizard, modeling expert, or external land consultant.
+We provide high-end analytical tools through an approachable user interface so that you can own the process from end-to-end.

 {{< /column >}}